If you’re considering a Bull Terrier as a pet, you may be wondering,

 Bull Terrier puppies are particularly responsive to training, so their behavior is easiest to curb and can be done in only a few weeks.

-An older Bull Terrier, however, who has displayed this aggressive for some time, will take longer to break off the habit.
+An older Bull Terrier, however, who has displayed this aggression for some time, will take longer to break off the habit.

 - The first method is through Negative Consequences.